worldbank/ietoolkit/admin/testfolder/test-instructions.md

     * The help files can be viewed (if they exist already) the same way as you normally view a help file with the command `help`.
     * This point only applies if you are setting up your own repository so that the command you wrote can be installed the same way,  **ietoolkit** already has these files.
 This method required a `.toc` and a `.pkg` file to be set up in the repository.
     * This method can be used to install any version of **ietoolkit** since commit [22da4fb](https://github.com/worldbank/ietoolkit/commit/22da4fb) made on December 11, 2018.
+    * This method does sometime not work if you do not have admin rights to your computer, which is common on work computer.
+For example, this does not work on World Bank computers unless you have specifically been given admin right by the World Bank IT team.
 * `do`
     * These instructions applies to any command written in any `.ado` or `.do` file, not just the **ietoolkit** files.
     * Requires you to manually put the files on your computer, either by downloading or cloning the files, or if it is a command you are writing yourself the files are already on your computer.